 Index Engines supports the search and reporting on ACLs (access control lists) and the metadata surrounding file permissions and who has access to those files.
 This metadata is critical in supporting security and legal efforts by providing a granular view into permission and security of sensitive content.
 Index Engines supports indexing of ACLs reporting on users read, write and browse permissions of specific data.

 Securing and managing sensitive content containing PII and files accessible by unprivileged eyes is a major challenge for any security professional.
-Index Engines makes it easy to find, report and manage sensitive data in corporate networks, enterprise email and even legacy backup tapes through support of pattern search and indexing of ACLs.
+Index Engines makes it easy to find, report and manage sensitive data in corporate networks, enterprise email and even legacy backup tapes through support of pattern and regex search and indexing of ACLs.
 Regardless of where it is, Index Engines can find it, manage it based on stored policies and even archive it for secure and safe management.